 Future Prospects

 Looking ahead, Foundation 29 plans to expand DxGPT’s reach by collaborating with healthcare systems in other countries and enhancing the tool’s capabilities.
-This includes integrating virtual personal health assistants and pursuing medical device certifications to further solidify its role in clinical practice.
+Future developments include:

 DxGPT represents a significant advancement in the application of AI for healthcare, offering a promising solution to the challenges of rare disease diagnosis.
 Its integration into healthcare systems, combined with its technical robustness and global accessibility, positions it as a transformative tool in modern medicine.